 Merja had first heard about the Tunto training from her supervisor, who had already shared experiences and lessons with team members during their own training.
 As the topic was of interest, the completion of the training was also added as one of Merja’s goals in her development discussion.

 Together and at your own pace

 Both Merja and Tuomas participated in the Tunto2 joint kick-off organised in the spring.
 The joint kick-off provided instructions for attending the training, and also encouraged participating in the training together with a colleague.
-Although multiform learning can also be completed independently, it was clear to both parties that it would be interesting to go through it together with a learning buddy.
+Although multiform learning can also be completed independently, it was clear to both parties that it would be interesting to go through it together with a study buddy.

-For both, learning buddies were found in different parts of Finland with the help of HR and Yammer.
+For both, study buddies were found in different parts of Finland with the help of HR and Yammer.
 “When your sparring partner is from a different research area or works in a different role, it allows for such valueble different perspectives to emerge during the discussion.
 However, when talking about emotional skills, the most important thing is the persons themselves, not so much the work role”, says Merja.

-After a few twists and turns, Tuomas ended up as part of a sparring trio with two learning buddies, and he feels that going through the exercises and having reflective discussions has also worked well in a small group.
+After a few twists and turns, Tuomas ended up as part of a sparring trio with two study buddies, and he feels that going through the exercises and having reflective discussions has also worked well in a small group.
 The peer mentoring meetings has taken place at the end of each module, and the discussions have been so lively every time that the only problem has been the running out of time.

-Merja and her learning buddy completed their training before the summer holiday, while Tuomas’ sparring team is now halfway through the programme.
+Merja and her study buddy completed their training before the summer holiday, while Tuomas’ sparring team is now halfway through the programme.
 It has been important for both of them that the completion of the modules can be adjusted according to their own work situation.